Michelle Thompson (politician)

-Michelle Thompson is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+Margaret Michelle Thompson is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 She represents the riding of Antigonish as a member of the Progressive Conservative Association of Nova Scotia.

 Prior to her election to the legislature, Thompson worked as a registered nurse.

 Thompson was sworn in as the Minister for Health and Wellness on August 31, 2021.

+She was re-elected in the 2024 Nova Scotia general election.